 Best for: Ages 5 to 8

+The best outdoor party games use all your kids’ muscles, including their creative ones.
 This activity is a great way to foster creativity as well as use some of the recycling hanging around the house.

 - A pile of recycled items of varying sizes for each team of 3 to 4 kids (old water bottles, cardboard boxes, newspaper, old magazines, yogurt containers, scraps of old fabric, etc.)